cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 end
 ```

-The relative file path is evaluated from the directory containing the file being compiled; if the compiled code is
-read from standard input, it is evaluated from the current directory.
+The relative file path is evaluated from the directory containing the file being compiled; if the compiled code is read from standard input, it is evaluated from the current directory.

 > [!IMPORTANT]
-> Only command line tool allows you to use code from an external file.
-The web application cannot access your local
-> files by specified path, and the `file` option is therefore disabled there.
+> Only the command line tool allows you to use code from an external file.
+The web application cannot access your local files by specified path, and the `file` option is therefore disallowed there.

 ### Combining code snippets

 A program will typically consist of just one code snippet.
-Using multiple code snippets is primarily used to
-parametrize a common code shared between multiple processors, for example:
+Using multiple code snippets is primarily used to parametrize a common code shared between multiple processors, for example:

 ```
 schematic